 If you follow some recipes, making pickles can consume countless hours.
-Instead, take Alan Kaufman's advice and try this recipe - the pickles take about 20 minutes to make and only two days of waiting time.
+Instead, try this recipe!
+The pickles take about 20 minutes to make and only two days of waiting time.
 And the addition of ginger, cardamon, and cinnamon gives the pickles a subtle Middle Eastern flavor.

 - Slice the cucumbers into 1/4-inch pieces and discard the ends.

 - Place the cucumbers in two wide-mouthed quart jars.

 - Combine all of the spices and lightly crush with a mortar and pestle or the back of a spoon.
 (For a more Eastern European pickle, you can eliminate the allspice, ginger, cinnamon, and cardamon and replace with dried hot pepper, more garlic, and dill or dill seed.)
 Divide the spice mixture evenly between the two jars.

 - Bring the water to a boil in a stainless steel, glass, or enamel saucepan.

 - Add the vinegar and salt and stir with a rubber spatula until the salt dissolves.